24 September 2016

 Dutch collectors card by Brio, no. 434, 1964.
 Caption: Princess Beatrix visited on the first day of her stay in Tokyo during the Games the Dutch department of the Olympic village and had a long and animated conversation with judo giant Anton Geesink.

-Part-time Wrestler
+Part-time wrestler

 After winning the 1965 World Championships and a last European title in 1967, Anton Geesink quit competitive judo.
 In October 1973, All Japan Pro Wrestling owner Giant Baba recruited Anton Geesink to join AJPW.
 Baba sent him to Amarillo, where TX, Dory Funk Jr. and Terry Funk trained him for a month.
 He worked for All Japan from 1973 to 1978, as a popular part-time wrestler.

-Years after his short-lived film career, he re-appeared as an actor in some Dutch TV shows, such as the children’s series Pipo en de Noorderzon/Pipo and the Northern Sun (Wim Meuldijk, 1978) and the comedy series Zoals u wenst, mevrouw/As You Wish, Milady (Frans Boelen, 1984) with popular comedienne Carry Tefsen.
+Years after his short-lived film career, he re-appeared as an actor in some Dutch TV shows, such as the children’s series Pipo en de Noorderzon/Pipo and the Northern Sun (Wim Meuldijk, 1978) and the comedy series Zoals u wenst, mevrouw/As You Wish, Milady (Frans Boelen, 1984) with popular Dutch comedienne Carry Tefsen.

 In 1986, Geesink was the first European judoka to receive the 9th-dan grade.
-A year later, he became a member of the board of the Dutch National Olympic Committee, and a member of the International Olympic Committee (IOC).
+A year later, he became a member of the board of the Dutch National Olympic Committee and a member of the International Olympic Committee (IOC).
 In 1999, he was among the IOC members suspected of accepting bribes during the scandal surrounding the election of Salt Lake City as the host of the 2002 Winter Olympics.
 Geesink's name was cleared by the IOC which nevertheless issued him a warning for the appearance of a conflict of interest which could have damaged the reputation of the IOC.

 His reputation as a sportsman was never damaged, and in 1997 he received the 10th-dan.
-This made him one of the highest graded judokas in the world.
+This made him one of the highest-graded judokas in the world.
 Only 18 people got ever a 10th-dan, and Geesink was one of the only three non-Japanese judokas who had this qualification.
 The International Judo Federation (IJF) placed him in their Hall of Fame in 2004.

 At the age of 76, Anton Geesink died in 2010 in a hospital in his hometown Utrecht, where he lived above his own sports school in a street named after him, the Anton Geesinkstraat.